xtrm-en/xtrm-en/README.md

 # Heya 👋 I'm `killian.`

-`💻` I'm a software developer/engineer enjoying programming since 2014.
+`💻` I'm a software developer/engineer enjoying programming and problem solving.

 `✨` I enjoy working closely with JVM languages such as [`Kotlin`](https://kotlinlang.org), as well as other native languages, with [`Rust`](https://rust-lang.org) being one of my top choices.